 Exports – Natural gas exports are on the rise too.
-Sabine Pass, located on the U.S. Gulf Coast near the Louisiana-Texas border, consists of four existing natural gas liquefaction units, with a fifth currently under construction.
+Sabine Pass, located on the US Gulf Coast near the Louisiana-Texas border, consists of four existing natural gas liquefaction units, with a fifth currently under construction.
 When complete, Sabine Pass will have a total liquefaction capacity of 3.5 Bcf/d.
-Five additional LNG projects are currently under construction in the United States, and they are expected to increase total U.S. liquefaction capacity to 9.6 Bcf/d by the end of 2019.
+Five additional LNG projects are now under construction in the United States and expected to increase total US liquefaction capacity to 9.6 Bcf/d by the end of 2019.
 That is almost half of the daily natural gas output of the Marcellus shale region.

 Demand – Energy demand grows as our economy recovers, and also playing its part, but not to the same extent.
-Because energy is being used more efficiently today, any significant uptick in demand has so far been curbed.
-However, any large-scale swings in usage, electric vehicles for example, and we may well see this impact prices too.
+Because we use energy more efficiently today, any significant uptick in demand has so far been curbed.
+However, any large-scale swings in usage, electric vehicles, for example, and we may well see this impact prices too.

 As with any commodity, uncertainties in supply and demand drive volatility.
-Commercial and Industrial energy consumers, have to manage this uncertain cost in their supply chain.
+Commercial and Industrial energy consumers have to manage this uncertain cost in their supply chain.
 Most will tend to simply fix their energy costs through one or two-year fixed-price supply agreements.
 It’s a strategy that secures cost for a set period but leaves them exposed to price hikes at contract end or worse competitive risk if prices fall after they have fixed.
-In short, the tools they are given are very blunt instruments operating in a very precise environment.
+In short, the tools they receive are very blunt instruments operating in an exact environment.

-To address near-term volatility and the effects of longer-term price creep, Vervantis developed a unique energy contracting process that ensures consumer positions and the price risk associated with them can be actively managed.
+To address near-term volatility and the effects of longer-term price creep, Vervantis developed a unique energy contracting process that ensures consumer positions and actively managing the price risk associated with them.